dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 1 - which correctly participates in the routing process.
 However, it does not forward data packets to other nodes.
 Algorithm 1 implements this behavior in AODV, DSDV, OLSR, and DSR protocols in NS-2.

-2 - and what does not participate, drop control messages.
+2 - and what does not participate of the routing process, dropping control messages.

 The selfish node of type 2 has no effect on the packet delivery rate.
 However, type 1 is the most damaging to the network by degrading the packet delivery rate.